MickMarch/anniversary-calendar-generator/README.md

   - Event Type dropdown [Birthday / Anniversary]
   - Subject Field
   - jSuites Calendar plugin field
-  - Preview Field
+  - Preview Field (which displays the event title template)
-  - Delete Row Button
+  - Delete Row Button (which work)

 - There is a new row button that adds new rows
+- There is an Export Calendar Events button (not working yet)

 ### TODO

-- Delete button needs to actually delete row
 - Export all completed fields to ICS file that can be downloaded